My Wednesday of Procigar 2016 was supposed to begin with a trip to General Cigar Dominicana.

 We left on time and made it to General relatively on time.
 General is located in the free-trade zone, albeit not the newer one.
 It’s an almost hodgepodge of factories connected by various hallways including two different premium cigar rolling operations and a machine made business, along with tobacco processing, executive offices and packaging.

 Our morning started with coffee, cigars and a brief presentation about General Cigar Dominicana and its parent company, Scandinavian Tobacco Group (STG).
 Much of it sounded familiar from other factories, three things stood out.
-STG employees just under 4,000 full-time employees between its operations in the Dominican Republic, Honduras and Nicaragua.
+STG employs just under 4,000 full-time employees between its operations in the Dominican Republic, Honduras and Nicaragua.
 It also claims to be the only company operating in all three, something that seems to be true so long as you restrict it to rolling: they are the only company with factories in each to my knowledge.
 In addition, the company talked about its social programs, many of which seemed similar to other companies.
-Something I found unique was that it has an in-house company-run loan operation for its employees, since it has started the company has loaned $580,000 to its employees with just a 2 percent interest rate.
+Something I found unique was that it has an in-house company-run loan operation for its employees.
+Since it has started the company has loaned $580,000 to its employees with just a 2 percent interest rate.

 My day then took a diversion.
 I wanted to meet with Niels Frederiksen, ceo of STG, and Régis Broersma, the new president of General Cigar Co.
 While Broersma took over the General job in mid-November, Frederiksen has been in his role for around a year.
 And it’s not like there haven’t been other changes, as earlier this month, STG went public.